 With its tower dominating the river, the Sassoon House has been the focal point of the Bund since its opening in 1929.
 Owned by the famous Shanghai real estate mogul Sir Victor Sassoon, it was of very advanced design for its time.
-The Art Deco tower was to become the place to stay in Shanghai, the most famous building of the city, being only recently challenged by some of the skyscrapers in opposite Lu Jia Zui.
+The Art Deco tower was to become the place to stay in Shanghai hosting the Cathay Hotel (today’s Peace Hotel) and the most famous building of the city, being only challenged after decades of domination by the skyscrapers in opposite Lu Jia Zui.
 The building originally hosted a shopping arcade, offices of the Sassoon company, the Cathay hotel and the private apartments of Sir Victor Sasoon.

 The Central Arcade has also been reopened and the main attraction is surely the magnificent Art Deco glass dome that has been restored to its former glory.
-The rose marble walls of the lobby have also been exposed again, but the luxury shops in that part of the arcade have not reopened but covered by mediocre fake silver sculptures.
+The rose marble walls of the lobby have also been exposed again, but the luxury shops in that part of the arcade have not reopened but covered by mediocre silver sculptures.
 Part of the Central Arcade is now the hotel reception.
 The Cathay Hotel Lounge also found back its place, being transformed again back from the old hotel lobby into a stylish cafe.
 No orchestra is playing for afternoon “The Dancant” anymore , and the furniture used is surely not antiques but the place still has an atmosphere.
-The jazz bar has come back its place of before the renovation, the Cathay Bar.
+The jazz bar has come back to its place before the renovation, the Cathay Bar.

 The long corridor leading to the waterfront has also been restored.
 Although the decors described by Peter Hibbard in his book “The Bund” cannot be replaced, the former entrance of the Cathay hotel has found back a lot of the original majesty.
 Originally, this was the main entrance of the hotel, with guest disembarking from ships and crossing the street to find comfort and civilization again, away from the noise and crowds of the city.
 This entrance has virtually not been used for decades as it is particularly bad from a feng shui point of view.
 Having a river in front of your business’ main door can only lead your money to flow away… something that neither the original architect nor Sir Victor Sassoon took into consideration when creating the building.